Advertising of Medicines

 - factual informative announcements relating to ongoing matters such as warnings, catalogues, price lists and changes.

-- Books and journals, imported into Ireland containing advertising, not aimed at intended or directed to people resident in the State.
+- books and journals containing advertising, imported into Ireland, are not aimed at intended or directed to people resident in the State.

 - Information in relation to human health and disease without reference to particular medicinal products.

 A medicinal product may only be advertised by an entity with a marketing authorisation or certain other equivalent registrations and permits.
 The advertisement must comply with the product’s summary of product characteristics (SPC) currently in place.
-Accordingly new developments may not be published until they are updated and including in the SPC.
+Accordingly, new developments may not be published until they are updated and included in the SPC.

-- certain classes of substances whether or not requiring prescription.
+- certain classes of substances whether or not requiring a prescription.

 The terms of authorisations of a medicine may restrict advertising of non-prescription medicines.

-In case of advertisements which may be made to the general public, further restrictions apply.
-They must not give information giving the impression that medical consultation is unnecessary.
+In the case of advertisements that may be made to the general public, further restrictions apply.
+They must not give information, giving the impression that medical consultation is unnecessary.
 They should not offer diagnosis or suggest methods of treatment by post, e-mail etc. They must not suggest the effects of the medicine are guaranteed and do not have adverse reactions.

 They must not suggest that health can be enhanced by taking the product.
 They must not suggest health could be affected by not taking the product.
 They must not be directed exclusively or principally at children.
 They must not refer to scientific recommendations by health professionals or celebrities, which could encourage consumption.